 - Potential for contact and collaboration with other parts of the University and the community

 - Feasibility of the program.

-The Advisory Committee requires a written report providing an account of activities during the course of the Fellowship, outlining the benefits of the residency.
-Other comments and recommendations on ways in which the Fellowship could be improved within its existing limits for the benefit of future Fellows are welcome.
+The Advisory Committee requires a written report providing an account of activities during the Fellowship, outlining the benefits of the residency.
+Other comments and recommendations in which the Fellowship could be improved within its existing limits for the benefit of future Fellows are welcome.